 “What else should I do this summer?”
-You’ve already applied for the Summer of Zen Scholarship, of course, and you took our advice and started experimenting with new stress-relief strategies.
+You’ve already started experimenting with new stress-relief strategies, of course.
 But if you’re anything like us, you’re wondering how to maximize the remaining days of summer by working towards your goals.

 1. Find your favorite organizational system and stick with it.